Total Hip Replacement

 • Osteoarthritis: A type of arthritis that occurs when flexible tissue at the ends of bones wears down.

-What are the components of the New Hip?
+What are the Components of the Replaced Hip?

 The replacement hip that would be planted in place of your old hip is made up of four components:

-• A metal rod used to stabilize the thigh bone to which the ball is attached.
+• A metal rod is used to stabilize the thigh bone to which the ball is attached.

 Un-cemented Joint Prosthesis: